raspberrypilearning/pacman-terminal/en/step_1.md

 + Be introduced to your mission which will be to hack the terminal to find all the Pacman ‘ghosts’.
 + Learn how to run a script to start the treasure hunt.
 + Find the ghosts then quarantine them by creating your own safe directory.
-+ Learn more about malware by inspecting the ghost files, and then get rid of them.
++ Learn more about malware by inspecting the ghost files, and getting rid of them.
 + Collect enough treasure points to complete the treasure hunt.

 --- collapse ---